shun4midx/FQ-HLL-Keyboard/README.md

 Keyboard settings are saved across updates of the app.

+### Usage

+#### clipboard

+- copy from text editor
+- paste by clicking on a clipboard box
+- clear entire clipboard by holding down clipboard button
+- (delete individual clipboard entries by holding their box)

+#### numpad

+- open by holding down symbols button

 ## Themes

 You can view the themes in the [themes folder](https://github.com/shun4midx/FQ-HLL-Keyboard/tree/main/themes#readme).